 A Christian legend tells the story that Eve brought a four leaf clover with her when she was expelled from Paradise.

-Anyone lucky enough to be in possession of four leaf clovers has consequently a piece of the blessed Paradise.
+Anyone lucky enough to be in possession of a clover with four leaves has consequently a piece of the blessed Paradise.

 Four is considered a masculine number.
 Four is also the number of the cross.

-Taking into account how rare the four leaf clover is, many Christians seemed to favor the four leaf clover to the shamrock with three leaves.
+Taking into account how rare clovers with four leaves are, many Christians seemed to favor the this clover to the shamrock with three leaves.

 This was believed to be a true protection against the evil eye.

-Four leaf clovers have been considered lucky for centuries.
+Four leafed clovers have been considered lucky for centuries.
 This is a very old superstition.

 Expect Something Good